gavinerh/graylog-practice/README.md

 service tag for appropriate email configuration and GRAYLOG_ROOT_PASSWORD in SHA hash format
     * Host machine storage location for bind mounts under the `volumes` tag
     * `ports` information under the `graylog` service tag for the appropriate udp socket number to be exposed
-2. Download maven and npm
+2. Download maven (optional)
 3. Modify the bash file
     * `sudo chmod +x createFolderStructure.sh`
+    * `sudo chmod +x buildDockerImagesWithoutMaven.sh`
-    * `sudo chmod +x buildDockerImages.sh`
+    * `sudo chmod +x buildDockerImagesWithMaven.sh`
-3. Create the containers by building the containers for the services:
+4. Create the containers by building the containers for the services by choosing ONE of the below choices:
-    * Build python server
-        * `cd flask-server`
-        * `sudo docker build -t gavinerh/flask-test-server-6 .`
-    * Pull the java-classification-server from remote docker hub
-        * `sudo docker pull gavinerh/java-classification-server`
-    * (Optional) Build java classification server from source code directly:
+    * Build docker images without maven installed in host machine
-        * First: Install maven
+        * `./buildDockerImagesWithoutMaven.sh`
-        * Second: Check maven is installed
+    * Build docker images with maven already installed in host machine
-        * Continue to build the container
-            * From the root of the project: `cd classification-server`
-            * `sudo mvn clean install -DskipTests`
-            * `sudo docker build -t gavinerh/java-classification-server .`
-    * Build the react frontend server:
-        * First: Install npm and node
-        * Second: Check npm and node version
-        * Continue to build the container:
-            * From the root of the project: `cd server-frontend`
-            * `sudo npm install`
+        * `./buildDockerImagesWithMaven.sh`
-            * `sudo docker build -t gavinerh/react-test .`
-3. At the root of the project directory, run `sudo docker-compose up`
+5. After the build process is done, at the root of the project directory, run `sudo docker-compose up -d`
-4. `cd udpBroadcaster` to enter the directory udpBroadcaster
-5. Type `./startBroadcast` to start the udp broadcast service. information regarding the broadcast information is located in the ports.conf configuration file.
 6. Check if the containers are running, type `sudo docker ps` to confirm
-7. Once the containers are running, use ssh port forwarding to access web interface of graylog at port 9000:
+7. Once the containers are running, use ssh port forwarding to access web interface of graylog at port 9000 or port 10000 for the react web interface
 8. Visit the graylog service from local browser, and login with `admin` as user and with the same password as the one used in the docker-compose.yml file
-9. After login, start the udp input stream at the same port number as specified in the docker-compose.yml file see image: ![image](https://user-images.githubusercontent.com/75064420/174514501-6f905e32-6f00-4ac6-ab0b-e60cf9b09c92.png)
+9. After login, start by creating a new input stream by choosing the `syslog kafka` option see image: ![image](https://user-images.githubusercontent.com/75064420/174514501-6f905e32-6f00-4ac6-ab0b-e60cf9b09c92.png)
 10. Set up input stream:
     * Create new input stream under System -> Inputs